 The STEM-Designated MS in Management - Finance Analysis concentration includes extensive study of financial markets to prepare students for professional careers in corporate and investment finance.
 The curriculum includes an examination of capital markets, investment banking, financial institutions, corporate financial control, securities valuation techniques, capital budgeting, portfolio strategies, hedging and arbitrage, and international fund management.

-The program provides students with foundational training in accounting and statistical analysis, in-depth finance skill sets necessary to understand and meet the growing needs of financial industries, and gain preparation necessary for the Chartered Financial Analyst (CFA) exams.
+The program provides students with foundational training in accounting and statistical analysis and in-depth finance skill sets necessary to understand and meet the growing needs of financial industries and prepares students for the Chartered Financial Analyst (CFA) exams.